We have seen some great news in this general space since I posted this article. HP Support Assistant still sucks

 I assume Microsoft Surface devices are much better in this regard.
 If you can find a Surface device that fits your needs (in terms of performance levels, form factor, input devices, etc.), then I will argue it’s going to offer better user experience than HP/Dell/Lenovo/ASUS/Acer as far as maintenance and support goes, simply because of the higher level of integration of software and hardware.
 “It just works” is easier to achieve when the manufacturer controls both software and hardware, and is thus difficult to pull off with the traditional Windows ecosystem where HP and the likes pick hardware and Microsoft provides an operating system.

 I am curious to see where Microsoft goes with the Surface line.
 Windows is great because of its high penetration, and having many hardware partners definitely help with maintaining that market share.
 But to truly manage user experience, Microsoft has to take everything into its own hands, and it must do so without annoying Dell, HP or Lenovo.
 A longer Surface line, especially one with more affordable models, seems like the very thing that would annoy Dell, HP and Lenovo.

 But I wish to be proven wrong.
 I wish Microsoft and its partners find a way to carve out a market segment for affordable Surface devices.
 Or, alternatively, find a way to deliver driver and firmware updates through Windows Update for all Windows computers.
-I have already seen such delivery recently on a Dell Inspiron laptop where a Dell BIOS update is pushed over Windows Update, but the experience was quite buggy and certainly could be improved.
-I hope this method gets more polished over time and sees wider adoption in the future.
+I have already seen such delivery recently on a Dell Inspiron laptop where a Dell BIOS update is pushed over Windows Update, but the experience was quite buggy and needed improvements.
+I hope this method gets more polished over time and, more importantly, sees wider adoption in the future.